Post-doc opportunities

 Jets in X-ray binaries

-• Long-term monitoring of black-hole transients: We have collected a large amount of data, observing routinely different X-ray binaries - all harbouring an accreting black hole - with the INAF robotic telescope REM, which observes simultaneously in 5 bands (4 optical and 1 near-infrared).
+- Long-term monitoring of black-hole transients: We have collected a large amount of data, observing routinely different X-ray binaries with the INAF robotic telescope REM, which observes simultaneously in 5 bands (4 optical and 1 near-infrared).
 Parallel X-ray monitoring is available through the all-sky monitors onboard X-ray satellites.
-In many cases, contemporaneous radio observations were carried out by our collaborators.
-This wealth of multi-wavelength data is largely yet to be harnessed, applying standard data reduction techniques and eventually state-of-the-art spectral modelling.
+In many cases, contemporaneous radio observations are also available.
+The goal is to study and model the long-term evolution of the jet spectral properties, placing constraints on its radiative and geometrical properties.
+The student will learn and apply standard data reduction techniques and state-of-the-art spectral modelling.

 Contact: piergiorgio.casella @ inaf.it